 WMU's Study Abroad office only supports internships abroad undertaken for academic credit and will assist students seeking credit through WMU.

-- Under the supervision of a WMU faculty member (credits issued by WMU): This is the most suitable option for students completing an internship arranged directly with an employer or through a placement organization when not combined with a study abroad program.
-Students should check with department chairs, faculty advisors or advising staff to determine if their department has a course number that can be used to recognize internship work abroad.
-Some faculty will agree to supervise a student’s work as independent study.
-Study abroad staff can provide assistance to students experiencing difficulty identifying someone to supervise the internship.
-The instructor of record will be responsible for determining the method of evaluation, assessing the student’s work, and assigning a final grade for the internship.
+- Under the supervision of a WMU faculty member: This is the most suitable option for students completing an internship arranged directly with an employer.
+Students should check with department chairs, faculty advisors or advising staff to determine if their department has a course number that can be used to recognize internship work abroad (note: sometimes this is the department's independent study course).
+The instructor of record for the corresponding course will be responsible for determining the method of evaluation, assessing the student’s work, and assigning a final grade for the internship.
 Applicants will document the department's agreement to supervise, evaluate and award credit for the internship abroad during the online application process.
 When academic credit is approved through a WMU department, study abroad staff will review security and safety issues with the student, as well as the internship assignment.
 The Haenicke Institute for Global Education will provide applicants with a contract template clarifying the relationship between them, the overseas employer and WMU when the applicant is arranging an internship directly with an employer.
 This contract is mandatory and will be signed by the study abroad director on behalf of WMU.

 University policy requires all students interning abroad to register with the Study Abroad office prior to leaving campus, which ensures the applicant will be covered under the University’s risk-management procedures, including emergency medical and security insurance.
 WMU credit will not be awarded for internships conducted overseas that are not approved prior to the start date.